 So… it is the Land Before Time?

-Yes, although the film’s effectively our generation’s Bambi, unless of course you watched Bambi as part of your generation anyway.
+Yes, although the film is effectively our generation’s Bambi (unless, of course, you watched Bambi as part of your generation).
 That’s the thing with animation, it’s kind of difficult to lump it into a “generation” as it’s animation and borderline generation less.
 Or is it?
 Whatever, the plot follows Littlefoot who is orphaned (one of those real gut wrenching film moments which sticks with you for life) and flees a famine.
 On his way, he makes friends with other children dinosaurs, such as Cera (a belligerent triceratops), Ducky (a duck like creature), Petrie (a petri dish), and Spike (the group’s resident imbecile).

 This lot are pestered throughout the narrative by a rampaging T. Rex (unimaginatively called Sharptooth), but the film more generally busies itself exploring themes of prejudice and hardship in a sentimental, genuinely enjoyable way.

 Since it’s now on the UK’s Netflix majigger, Mr. Wapojif was able to watch it again for the first time in 20 years and recall elements of the film he did, and didn’t, remember.
 As the film was released on November 18th 1988, it seems fitting to cover it again… as it’s almost the 18th November.
 Check your dates, weirdo.
 Besides which it’s a lovely little film, and everyone needs lovely stuff.

 But surely there were sequels?!